dadec666/Exile-UI-Russian/README.md

 ## Publication
 - simply create a new repository to host your project

-  - you can name it whatever you want, but it's probably best to simply call it `Lailloken-UI-XYZ` (mirroring this repo's name)
+  - you can name it whatever you want, but it's probably best to simply call it `Exile-UI-XYZ` (mirroring this repo's name)

 - the tool searches the `data` folder for folders containing language-files, e.g. `data\english`: